A year after he died, Tony Hsieh’s estate still in flux

 The Las Vegas tech mogul’s drug use, delusional thinking and erratic behavior had prompted longtime friends to arrange a trip from his new outpost in Utah to a Montana ranch, where prior visits had proved helpful.
 When it came time to leave, Hsieh boarded the bus wearing only pajama pants and brought only a box of crayons.

-He offered a friend $1 million to be his alarm clock the next morning, and as the bus arrived in Montana, Hsieh thought a gunman was attacking, causing him to thrash the vehicle.
+He offered a friend $1 million to be his alarm clock the next morning, and as the bus arrived in Montana, Hsieh thought a gunman was attacking, causing him to trash the vehicle.

 He also asked friends to join him in a suicide pact, saying that dying was the best way to transcend human consciousness.